 Options

 When students reach Year 10, they will begin their GCSE studies.
 A vital part of this process is selecting their option subjects that they will take over the course of the two years.
 Alongside the core subjects of English, Maths, Science, Religious Studies and core PE, students will complete two option qualifications in Year 10 and another two option qualifications in Year 11.
-To support students with choosing their options subjects, we held an options evening for students and parents in January 2023.
+To support students with choosing their options subjects, we held an options evening for students and parents in January 2026.
 The presentation slides from this evening are included here:

 The GCSE curriculum

 All qualifications offered through our curriculum carry awards that count towards students' GCSE tally.
 These awards also count towards the requirements for entry to Post-16 study, apprenticeships or other training.
 As a small school, we have adopted a ‘Stage not Age’ curriculum.
 This is to ensure that we can offer as many subjects as possible, where some subjects only run in every-other year.
-As a result, we are able to offer seventeen different options qualifications in a very broad Key Stage 4 curriculum.
+As a result, we are able to offer fifteen different options qualifications in a very broad Key Stage 4 curriculum.

 Making your choices